haniokasai/libpvp-kotlin/README.md

 # libpvp-kotlin
-pvp library  for nukkit written in Kotolin
+pvp library  for nukkit written in Kotlin